Updated: October 27, 2023

 Likewise, if you are someone who feels stressed and anxious before bed, you may struggle to get into a fast-paced storyline that will raise your stress levels instead of calming them.

 It’s pretty clear then that the type of book you read is incredibly important.
-When choosing a book before bed, below are some tips to help you pick the best one. 👇
+When choosing a book before bed, below are some tips to help you pick a bedtime story book. 👇

 👉 Pick a book you enjoy! 😍

-A great reason for sleeping before bed is to calm your mind, and if the book you choose is boring, contrary to what you might think – it won’t bore you to sleep.
+A great reason for reading before bed is to calm your mind, and if the book you choose is boring, contrary to what you might think – it won’t bore you to sleep.

 👉 Choose a book with short chapters. ⏰